deepujain/kiki/README.md

-# **App Name**: Crabbie 🦀
+# **App Name**: Kiki 🦀

 ## Introduction

-Welcome to Crabbie 🦀, a modern and intuitive attendance management system designed to streamline workforce operations.
+Welcome to Kiki 🦀, a modern and intuitive attendance management system designed to streamline workforce operations.
 This application provides a comprehensive suite of tools for tracking employee attendance, managing staff records, monitoring performance metrics, and generating detailed analytics reports with features like automatic late detection and holiday management.

 ## Features